Kong/kong/CONTRIBUTING.md

-If you already wrote a plugin, and are thinking about making it available to the community, we strongly encourage you to host it on a publicly available repository (like GitHub), and to distribute it via [LuaRocks](https://luarocks.org/search?q=kong).
+If you already wrote a plugin, and are thinking about making it available to the community, we strongly encourage you to host it on a publicly available repository (like GitHub), and distribute it via [LuaRocks](https://luarocks.org/search?q=kong).
 A good resource on how to do so is the [Distribution Section](https://docs.konghq.com/latest/plugin-development/distribution/#distributing-your-plugin)